kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ## Summary

-This KEP adds support to use user-namespaces in pods.
+This KEP adds support to use user-namespaces in stateless pods.

 ## Motivation